Hearing Aid Compatibility

 Standards

-There are two sets of standards for compatibility of digital wireless phones with hearing aids.
-These standards are established by the American National Standard Institute (ANSI): an “M” rating from one to four for reduced radio frequency (RF) interference to enable acoustic coupling with hearing aids that do not operate in telecoil mode, and a “T” rating from one to four to enable inductive coupling with hearing aids operating in telecoil mode.
+There are two sets of standards used to determine compatibility of digital wireless phones with hearing aids.
+These standards are established by the American National Standard Institute (ANSI):

 Device Hearing Aid Compatibility